Linear Backlog Grooming Intelligence v1.0.0

 • Split-workflow pattern: scheduler + main pipeline (both included)

-• SINGLE-MODEL: Sonnet 4.6 for analysis and formatting — no Opus needed
+• SINGLE-MODEL: the analysis model for analysis and formatting — no Opus needed

 • AGGREGATE pattern: one Analyst call per weekly run, not per issue